 Students who may in the future transfer to another institution need to be aware that most institutions will only accept transfer credits for courses earning a grade of C or better.

-Students who elected to change their grading option to pass/fail prior to the university moving spring 2020 classes online will be returned to the standard grading option.
+Students who elected to change their grading option to pass/fail prior to the University Faculty Senate voting to use the modified pass/no credit option for winter 2021 classes will be returned to the standard grading option.
 This will allow the student to see the course letter grade and decide whether or not to opt into the modified pass/no credit option.
-Students will have an opportunity to opt in between June 1, 2020 and June 9, 2020, after final grades have been assigned.
+Students will have an opportunity to opt in between Feb.
+11-17, after final grades have been assigned.

 In courses for which Pass/Fail is the only grading option, if students earn a “Pass” that grade will remain “Pass.”
 However, if a student earns a “Fail,” the “Fail” will automatically be converted into “No Credit.”

 Normally when students stop attending or participating in class without officially withdrawing a grade of Z is posted at the end of the term, computing in the GPA the same as a grade of F does.
-For spring 2020, if a student earns a Z, that grade will convert to No Credit.
+For fall 2020 and winter 2021, if a student earns a Z, that grade will convert to No Credit.

 A grade of X indicates class failure due to academic dishonesty.
-For spring 2020, there will be no change; a grade of X will remain an X.
+For fall 2020 and winter 2021, there will be no change; a grade of X will remain an X.